TITLE:Learning Commons Tutoring Coordinator

 Frequent contact is made with all levels of College personnel, students, faculty, the general public, and outside organizations in relation to specific departmental duties and services.

-Functional supervision is exercised over the instructional assistants, tutors, and work-study students.
+Administrative and functional supervision is exercised over the writing center coordinator, instructional assistants, tutors, and work-study students.

-Associate’s degree and five years of work experience in a learning assistance center or adult education required; bachelor’s degree preferred.
+Bachelor’s degree and five years of work experience in a learning assistance center or adult education required; master’s degree preferred.
 Computer and technical skills, good oral and written communication skills, knowledge of alternative teaching/learning options, appreciation of teamwork, and evidence of the ability to communicate with faculty, students, and administrators required.
 Appropriate administrative experience preferred.

 TORT LIABILITY STATEMENT: